msakai/tasty-th/README.md

 # tasty-th

 Automatically generate tasty TestTrees from functions of the current module, using TemplateHaskell.
 This is a fork the original [test-framework-th](https://github.com/finnsson/test-generator) package, modified to work with tasty instead of test-framework.
-Usage is exactly the same as for the orginal package.
+Usage is exactly the same as for the original package.

 ### Usage